Equity Compensation 101: RSUs (Restricted Stock Units)

 - Total number of RSUs: 120

-In all three scenarios, the shares resulting from the RSU vesting are worth something, even if the stock price decreases since the grant date.
+In all three scenarios, the shares resulting from the RSU vesting are worth something, even if the stock price decreases after the grant date.

 Taxes on Restricted Stock Units